March 7, 2020

 Convenient Buying Process

-Speaking of sales, TVPage's Social Commerce Platform has other noteworthy benefits.
+Speaking of sales, the TVPage platform has other noteworthy benefits.
 Namely, its Matching Engine technology that features extended intelligence around Taylor Guitars' inventory.
 In a nutshell, TVPage is able to automatically match the product being talked about in a specific video to its correlating sales page — in real-time.
 This creates an incredibly convenient buying process for all Taylor Guitars customers.

 Since Taylor Guitars sells hundreds of different products, from acoustic and electric guitars to T-shirts, coffee mugs, and books; the fact that TVPage matches videos to products without additional effort from Taylor Guitars employees is also a massive time-saver for the company.